ShaheenHossain/eagle-12.1/doc/reference/testing.rst

-Tests are automatically run when installing or updating modules if :option:`--test-enable <eagle-bin --test-enable>` was enabled when starting the Eagle ERP server.
+Tests are automatically run when installing or updating modules if :option:`--test-enable <eagle-bin --test-enable>` was enabled when starting the Eagle server.

-As of Eagle ERP 8, running tests outside of the install/update cycle is not supported.
+As of Eagle 8, running tests outside of the install/update cycle is not supported.

 .. _unittest documentation: https://docs.python.org/2/library/unittest.html